 You can do it!
-With a little planning and a bit of work you can turn your financial affairs around.
+With a little planning and a bit of work, you can turn your financial affairs around.

-A habit is something that if practised, and if you regularly repeat it, becomes a way of life.
+A habit is something that if practiced, and if you regularly repeat it, becomes a way of life.
 Good habits usually lead to success, while bad habits lead to destruction.
 Today I want to look at a few options that you can consider to get out of the debt trap.

 Romans 13:8 “Owe nothing to anyone—except for your obligation to love one another.”